IMAGING METHODS

 - severe macular degeneration (if unilateral and severe)

-- an intraocular tumor (retinal and choroidal tumors including melanoma, retinoblastoma, and metastatic lesion)
+- intraocular tumor (retinal and choroidal tumors including melanoma, retinoblastoma, and metastatic lesions)

 - retinal infection (cytomegalovirus, herpes simplex, and other causes of retinitis)